asyakhl/QSAR_classification/README.md

 ### Variable Importance of Logistic Lasso, Logistic Ridge, and SVM Methods
 V19 was too sparse and was not used with any of the classification methods.
-Feature definitions can be found [here.](https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation)
+Feature definitions can be found [here.](https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation) V19 was too sparse and was not used with any of the classification methods.
+Feature definitions can be found on UCI machine learning repository.
+The logistic lasso and logistic ridge have similar patterns for coefficient importance.
+However, logistic lasso tends to emphasize some coefficients and reduce others to zero, while logistic ridge tends to reduce all coefficients in proportion to their importance.
+Hence, lasso coefficients are either large or small, while those of ridge are somewhere inbetween.
+The variable importance pattern of random forests method is completely different from the patterns of logistic lasso and logistic ridge, because random forests method is non-linear method and logistic regression is a linear method, two different methods produce two different patterns for variable importance.

 <img src="/img/lasso_parameters_reformatted.png" width="430">   <img src="/img/ridge_parameters_reformatted.png" width="430">